aosabook/500lines/dagoba/chapter.md

 after the query transformers have all run.

-We could run the `times` transformer first, to produce
+We could run the `times` transformer first, to produce this:

 ```javascript
 g.v('Thor').out().all().out().all().out().all().run()